Location: Downtown Las Vegas

 There are several restaurants both inside the building and right outside of it along 3rd Street so finding sustenance is not going to be a problem.

-In addition to the big bar in the middle of the casino called Furnace, there’s also Art Bar just off the lobby, with framed paintings on the ceiling and little exhibits spread around the small room, and a new version of Mob Bar, the popular speakeasy that moved from across the street into the hotel.
+In addition to the big bar in the middle of the casino called Furnace, there’s also Art Bar just off the lobby, with framed paintings on the ceiling and little exhibits spread around the small room.

 There is a small fitness center with a handful of treadmills but no spa.